zeeshankhan1981/free-thinkers/docs/README.md

 - Token and character limit indicators
 - Responsive design
 - Multimodal image upload support with models like llava-phi3
+- Optimized performance with GPU acceleration and reduced token limits

 ## Requirements